World's Strongest Man

 The World's Strongest Man is an international strongman competition held every year.
-Organized by American event management company IMG, a subsidiary of Endeavor, it is broadcast in the US during summers and in the UK around the end of December each year.
+Organized by American event management company IMG, a subsidiary of TKO Group Holdings, it is broadcast in the US during summers and in the UK around the end of December each year.
 Competitors qualify based on placing in the top three at the four to eight Giants Live events each year.
 The current event sponsor is SBD Apparel.

 The competition has been won by 25 men representing 14 nationalities.
 Three of the past champions Bill Kazmaier, Hafþór Júlíus Björnsson and Brian Shaw have been inducted into the International Sports Hall of Fame.

 History

 There are now several documentaries available that chart the history of WSM.
 The first major one is Worlds Strongest Man - Thirty Years Of Pain from 2008, celebrating the 30th anniversary.
 In 2017, a series of videos were released in recognition of the 40th anniversary of the contest.